 From Maltese apps to a weather forecast website, here are more links to help you plan your stay in Malta:

 - Valletta 2018 European Capital of Culture

 - Visit Malta (official tourism website)

 - City of Valletta website and City of Valletta Facebook page

 - Malta Yellow Pages

 - Malta Apps (recommendations from the Malta Tourism Authority)

 - Do you need more trip-planning ideas?
 From an island hopping sailing excursion, to ecotours in Malta’s greener corners, this index highlights all my posts from Malta.

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.

-Have you visited Valletta, or do you now call Malta’s capital city home?
-If so, which of your favorite spots have I missed?
-Please share your thoughts below.
+Have you visited Valletta, or do you call Malta home?
+What are some of your favorite spots in Malta’s capital city?